 Both the LPS graphs and our ones are arithmetic, arising as quotients of Bruhat-Tits trees by congruence subgroups of arithmetic lattices in a $p$-adic group, $PGL_2(\Q_p)$ for LPS and $PU_3(\Q_p)$ for us.
 In both cases the Ramanujan property relates to the Ramanujan Conjecture (RC), on the respective groups.
 But while for $PGL_2$ the RC holds unconditionally, this is not so in the case of $PU_3$.
 We find explicit cases where the RC does and does not hold, and use this to construct arithmetic non-Ramanujan $(p^3+1,p+1)$-Cayley bigraphs as well, and prove that nevertheless they satisfy the Sarnak-Xue density hypothesis.

 On the combinatorial side, we present a pseudorandomness characterization of Ramanujan bigraphs, and a more general notion of biexpanders.
-We also show that the graphs we construct exhibit the cutoff phenomenon with bounded window size for the mixing time of non-backtracking random walk, either as a consequence of the Ramanujan property, or of the Sarnak-Xue density hypothesis.
-Finally, we present some other applications which follow from our work: Golden and super golden gates for $PU(3)$, Ramanujan and non-Ramanujan complexes of type $\widetilde{A}_2$, optimal strong approximation for $p$-arithmetic subgroups of $PU_3$ and the vanishing Betti numbers of Picard modular surfaces.
+We also show that the graphs we construct exhibit the cutoff phenomenon with bounded window size for the mixing time of non-backtracking random walks, either as a consequence of the Ramanujan property, or of the Sarnak-Xue density hypothesis.
+Finally, we present some other applications which follow from our work: golden and super golden gates for $PU_3$, Ramanujan and non-Ramanujan complexes of type $\widetilde{A}_2$, optimal strong approximation for $p$-arithmetic subgroups of $PSU_3$ and vanishing of the first Betti numbers of Picard modular surfaces.